-Also known as a valve, an evacuated glass or metal tube which may contain gas at low pressure, through which electrons flow between two or more electrodes.
+An electron tube, also known as a valve, is an evacuated glass or metal tube which may contain gas at low pressure, through which electrons flow between two or more electrodes.
 A heated filament, the cathode, emits electrons which are attracted to the positively-charged anode.

 The diode, used for rectification, consists of a negative cathode, which emits electrons when heated, and a positive anode or plate.
 The triode, used for amplification, has a perforated control grid between the cathode and the anode; a signal fed to the grid provides an amplified signal at the anode.

 Electron tubes have been largely replaced by transistors and other semiconductor devices.

 Home • About • Copyright © The Worlds of David Darling • Encyclopedia of Alternative Energy • Contact